pengzhouzp/pengzhouzp.github.io/_pages/about.md

   - /about.html
 ---

-# About me
 I am a PhD candidate in the Department of Electrical and Computer Engineering (ECE), University of California, Santa Cruz (UCSC).
 You can call me Peng or ZP.
 I am broadly interested in brain-inspired computing.
 My research with Prof. Sung-Mo "Steve" Kang at Nanoelectronic Integrated Systems Laboratory focuses on neuromorphic computing, especially spiking neural networks and their hardware implementation using memristors.
 I also obtained working experience from Synsense which is a neuromorphic chip company based on their academic work at the Institute of Neuroinformatics of the University of Zurich and ETH Zurich.
 I received my bachelor’s degree from the Undergraduate Program of Experimental Class for Automation in the School of Artificial Intelligence and Automation (AIA) at Huazhong University of Science and Technology (HUST) in 2016.

 I am passionate about a multidisciplinary approach to the future, including electrical and computer engineering, cognitive science, neuroscience, philosophy, etc. I am also a fan of basketball, skateboarding, snowboarding, ukulele, cats, Chinese calligraphy, and meditation.
 Feel free to reach out to me!

 # Teaching Assistant
-CSE 12: Computer Systems and Assembly Language and Lab, Spring 2022 CSE 30: Programming Abstractions: Python, Winter 2022 ECE 163: Introduction to Small-Scale UAV Theory and Practice, Spring 2021 ECE 171: Analog Electronics, Winter 2021
+* CSE 12: Computer Systems and Assembly Language and Lab, Spring 2022
+* CSE 30: Programming Abstractions: Python, Winter 2022
+* ECE 163: Introduction to Small-Scale UAV Theory and Practice, Spring 2021
+* ECE 171: Analog Electronics, Winter 2021
-ECE 101: Introduction to Electronic Circuits, Fall 2020
+* ECE 101: Introduction to Electronic Circuits, Fall 2020

 # Review
-* Journal
+## Journal
-Memetic Computing
+* Memetic Computing
-* Conference
+## Conference
-2022 IEEE International Symposium on Circuits & Systems (ISCAS) 2022 IEEE International Midwest Symposium on Circuits and Systems (MWSCAS) 2021 IEEE International Midwest Symposium on Circuits and Systems (MWSCAS)
+* 2022 IEEE International Symposium on Circuits & Systems (ISCAS)
+* 2022 IEEE International Midwest Symposium on Circuits and Systems (MWSCAS)
+* 2021 IEEE International Midwest Symposium on Circuits and Systems (MWSCAS)

 # News
 * [Apr.
 25, 2022] Peng has been selected to participate in the 2022 Telluride Workshop on Neuromorphic Cognition Engineering, which is the most famous neuromorphic workshop with a long history since the "neuromorphic" area originated.